humdrum-tools/humdrum-documentation/guide/ch24/index.md

 matching patterns, so we can refer back to the original input file.

-In order to avoid the letters \`A\' or \`d\' found in comments or interpretations, we might consider using the Humdrum **rid** command:
+In order to avoid the letters \`A\' or \`d\' found in comments or interpretations, we might consider using the Humdrum <span class="tool">rid</span> command:

 ```bash
 rid -GLI  | grep -n '[Ad]'